TheGreatMcPain/TheGreatMcPain-overlay/app-emulation/README.md

 The dxvk-config useflag is mainly for Proton since Proton's wine-dxgi uses it to read certain dxgi related dxvk.conf options that normally require dxvk's version of dxgi (this allows vkd3d and dxvk to co-exist), and I like to use my dxvk ebuilds in self-built Proton installations.
-If you with to use dxvk_config.dll separately from Proton, I have added the option `--with-config` to the dxvk-setup scripts.
+If you wish to use dxvk_config.dll separately from Proton, I have added the option `--with-config` to the dxvk-setup scripts.

 The `app-emulation/dxvk` ebuild will use Mingw compilers (Which is supported upstream),